The challenges and rewards of medicine and science-the medical laboratory technician has the best of both worlds.

 MLT Program: FAST FACTS

-- Our program is the oldest program in the United States.
+- Our program is the one of the oldest program in the United States.
 We began in 1969.

 - We have had over 400 graduates who work in 16 states and 1 foreign country.